WHAT ARE PASSENGER’S RIGHTS IN CAR ACCIDENT? – MN LAWYER

 MEDICAL BILLS AND OTHER COMPENSATION FOR A PASSENGER IN A CAR ACCIDENT

 Your first rights when you are a passenger injured in a car crash come from Minnesota’s No-Fault law.
 MN’s No-Fault law requires that in most cases your medical bills and lost wages get paid by YOUR automobile insurance, regardless of who caused the accident and even if you did not own one of the cars involved in the collision.
-If you did not own an insured vehicle at the time of the accident, your No-Fault insurance will come from a family member you live with who owns an insured vehicle.
+If you did not own an insured vehicle at the time of the accident, your No-Fault insurance coverage will come from a family member you live with who owns an insured vehicle.
 If you don’t live with someone who owns an insured vehicle, then the No-Fault coverage comes from the vehicle you were in at the time of the accident.
 If the car you were in is not insured, you may still be entitled to No-Fault coverage through Minnesota’s Assigned Risk Plan.
 For more information on No-Fault coverage, see our No-Fault insurance page or call us and an experienced lawyer will explain your rights after a car accident under the Minnesota No Fault law.

 CAN A PASSENGER IN A CAR ACCIDENT SUE THE DRIVER OR SUE THE OTHER VEHICLE’S INSURANCE FOR INJURIES?